-Nevertheless, don't think in waterfall models.
+Do not think in waterfall models.
 Always work iteratively and evolutionary by re-considering architecture whenever you find problems / contradictions induced by restrictions, similar to the spiral model^a.

-Be cautious when transferring software development methods to storage architectures, where operations involves masses of hardware.
+Be extremely cautious when transferring software development methods to storage architectures, where operations involves masses of hardware.
 You need to find a balance between extreme waterfall-like and agile b methods.